BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 09/08/2020
 ---
 It was great in Augustow!
 There was some family and friends and we had a good time together.
 It's been a long time since I was so much in the water 😁😁.
 The weather was good for us 🙂👍!
 Today is Sunday and as standard there are no plans - although it would be nice to do something positive 😅.

+10/08/2020
+---
+I had a great time this Sunday - I'm happy 👍.
+Thank God I could be in church morning and evening.
+After the morning service I was at my cousins' for a delicious dinner 🍴❤️!
+Later I wrote my thesis a little bit more, and so Sunday was done.
+And what is the plan for today?
+Master's thesis + enjoy the weather!

+11/08/2020
+---
+Yesterday's day was cool 👍.
+I cycled 30 km, prepared charts for my MA thesis (the first one is always the most difficult one) and had an honest conversation with a friend.
+Today I would like to write a little article on my blog and squeeze my thesis.
+And now I go running 🏃😁!

+12/08/2020
+---
+My legs hurt after yesterday's 😅.
+Yesterday I was running, did a leg training and yet I was cycling.
+A bit much for one day 😋 but what - there is nice weather so I use it! 😍😍 Today I'm not making any plans - I made an appointment with my friend for a bicycle and I assume it may take us all evening 🙄🙃.

+13/08/2020
+---
+Yesterday's day deserves a special mention.
+Finally, I acted like a man and explained with a friend where we stand and where we are going.
+I am glad that this has happened and I hope that when I will read these notes at the end of the year it will be a nice memory.
+Anyway, when it comes to choosing a partner, I believe in God and that He will lead the way.
+And back to reality, the plan for today is to write as many as possible an article on the blog... 🙂.

+14/08/2020
+---
+Another nice day behind us 😉.
+Yesterday I managed to write the content for the article and for today there are only minor corrections.
+Besides, today I'm off work and I'm going to go out on a bike with a friend.
+And in the evening I'm going to the bachelor party 😁😁!

+15/08/2020
+---
+Yesterday's day was SUPER! 😍😍 In the morning we cycled over 80km with a friend - we went to the border with Belarus 😛.
+At the bachelor party we were on a laser tag, then on go-karts and finally we went to eat something.
+Go-karts are really great fun - I was on them for the first time but I immediately loved it 😁😁!
+Today is Saturday and it's time to get back to reality.
+In a moment my cousin comes to me with her friends for breakfast and then I will continue writing my thesis! 🙂

+16/08/2020
+---
+Unlike the whole week, this Saturday was frankly lazy and I liked the way I spent it on average 🙄.
+Admittedly, I wrote a bit of my thesis and ran 5 km but it wasn't that.
+Today is Sunday and by default I don't plan anything for Sunday 😝.